 Why does the University charge for parking?

 Because of state regulations, state monies may not be used for any parking purposes on campus.
-This means that construction, improvement, and maintenance of all parking facilities at UCCS are financed solely through permit sales, parking fines, and visitor parking.
+This means construction, improvement, and maintenance of all parking facilities at UCCS are financed solely through permit sales, parking fines, and visitor parking.
 Annual revenues from parking must be sufficient to satisfy reasonable operating expenses and to repay revenue bonds sold to construct parking facilities.

 Do Faculty and Staff pay for parking or just students?